divyapasa/Marketing-Analysis-using-SQL/README.md

 * Complain - 1 if customer complained in the last 2 years, 0 otherwise
 * Country - Customer's location

+# Tools used
+SSMS, SQL
-# Tools used: SSMS, SQL
+# SQL skills
-# SQL skills: DDL, DML, DQL for database creation, data insertion, querying, aggregation functions, joins, grouping, sorting, data cleaning and transformation.
+DDL, DML, DQL for database creation, data insertion, querying, aggregation functions, joins, grouping, sorting, data cleaning and transformation.

 # Data Cleaning
 There are some data quality issues that are identified in the dataset like missing data, Outliers, inconsistent data and duplicate data.
 * Null values: There are 24 null values in the income column of the customer table which were replaced with the average value based on income.
 * Outliers: The Year_Birth column has 3 outliers which were deleted as having outliers can mess up the analysis by bringing the averages up or down and in general distorting the statistics.
 * Inconsisteny: Marital status column has some inconsistent data like absurd, alone and YOLO.
 Absurd and YOLO values were changed to unknown and alone was changed to single.

-Data cleaning was performed using simple to complex SQL queries.
+* Data cleaning was performed using simple to complex SQL queries.

 # Analysis
 I have analyzed the dataset with SSMS(SQL Server Management Studio).
 The dataset was divided into 2 tables: customer and purchase.
 The below questions were answered through SQL analysis.